• Skip to primary navigation

 The fresh green beans cook for about 10 minutes on the stovetop.

-Can I use canned or frozen green beans instead of fresh?
+Can I use canned or frozen green beans instead of fresh ones?

 Green beans, water chestnuts and fried onions in a pan on the stove.